endoflife-date/endoflife.date/products/bellsoft-liberica.md

     -   '^(?P<version>[0-9.u+]+)$'
     -   '^OpenJDK (?P<version>[0-9.u+]+)$'

-# Do not forget to update the "auto" configuration on each new major release.
 # EOL dates are OpenJDK EOL dates, which are not fixed.
 This page is using Eclipse Temurin
 # EOL dates because they are the most conservative (see https://en.wikipedia.org/wiki/Java_version_history).
 # Extended support dates can be found on https://bell-sw.com/roadmap/.